 Everything about diode lasers and DIY engraving machines

-If we are talking about industrial volumes it’s better to buy a powerful СО2 lasers or fiber optic lasers.
-Fiber optic lasers are expensive; CO2 lasers have become cheaper in the last few years, but are fragile.
-Both types of lasers generally require water cooling, and will deteriorate if it’s not provided.
+If we are talking about industrial volumes it’s better to buy powerful СО2 lasers or fiber-optic lasers.
+Fiber-optic lasers are expensive; CO2 lasers have become cheaper in the last few years, but are fragile.
+Both types of lasers generally require water cooling and will deteriorate if it’s not provided.

 The Engraving Frame or Chassis

-After our testing, we have come to prefer solutions which support the CNCC LaserAxe programs.
+After our testing, we have come to prefer solutions that support the CNCC LaserAxe programs.
 This is peculiarity number one.
-Choosing a frame or chassis of the engraving table will determine what program you will work with in the future.
+Choosing a frame or chassis of the engraving table will determine what program you will work within the future.

-In this article we will not discuss every of these programs in detail.
+In this article, we will not discuss each of these programs in detail.
 Endurance regularly publishes its overviews and tutorials on its website and posts video lessons on its Youtube channel.

 At the higher end of the frame market, there is the MakeBlock plotter XY 2.0 kit.

 The MakeBlock is made in the US, and is a little more complicated to assemble, but has a wider area and will give better speed and repeatability.
 It will take a few hours to assemble it even with the help of as good a video like the one referenced below.

 Remember, a miser pays twice.
 Don’t buy on Ali from an unknown supplier for the sake of saving if you don’t want to risk getting a product of dubious quality, to say nothing of the technical support, which can be in Chinese exclusively.